Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 - Several discounts for services and benefits

 What is a NetID?
 MSU NetIDs are assigned to all current faculty, staff, students and retirees.
 Your NetID is your personal identifier at MSU and serves as your login to many university computing and networking services.
 Your MSU NetID will grant you login access to MSU systems such as MSU email, library resources, online Human Resources systems, and many other campus computing and networking systems.
 This login access functions once MSU HR completes your hiring process and you reach your start date.
 However, a limited group of login services – e.g. email, wireless, and D2L – are available to incoming faculty and academic staff prior to their start date once their department has properly initiated the hiring process.
-To obtain information about your MSU NetID and how to activate it, please visit the MSU ID Office webpage or call 517-355-4500 and identify yourself as incoming faculty/academic staff.
+To obtain information about your MSU NetID and how to activate it, please call 517-355-4500 and identify yourself as incoming faculty/academic staff.
+Additional information can be found at netid.msu.edu

 Multi-Factor Authentication (MFA)

 After activating your MSU NetID - MSU uses multi-factor authentication (MFA) to safeguard personal and institutional data within our community by pairing something an individual has (e.g., a randomized security code) with something they know (e.g., password).
 An MFA credential is a method by which you receive your randomized security code.
-Please note: You will need to set up multi-factor authentication after obtaining your NetID but prior to setting up payroll options.
+Please note: you will be prompted to set up multi-factor authentication the first time you log in to an MSU system after activating your NetID.

 Enterprise Business System (EBS)

-EBS is MSU's portal that displays your important employment and personal information such as salary, retirement and benefit eligibility dates, mailing address and ZPID (personal identifier), etc. It also allows you to take action on items such as entering payroll direct deposit, W-4, emergency contact, update mailing address, benefits enrollment, and retirement enrollment, viewing pay statements and your W-2, etc.
+EBS is MSU's portal that displays your important employment and personal information such as salary, retirement, and benefit eligibility dates, mailing address and ZPID (personal identifier), etc. It also allows you to take action on items such as entering payroll direct deposit, W-4, emergency contact, updating mailing address, benefits enrollment, and retirement enrollment, viewing pay statements and your W-2, etc.

 Upon employment, log in to the MSU EBS Portal after your MSU NetID is activated and you have registered your two-factor credential to complete the items below.
 Please note that NetID activation is not sufficient for login access.
 The login will work once the employee reaches their start date and HR has fully processed the individual’s hiring paperwork.
 It is recommended that individuals complete the following steps:

-- Select 'My Personal Information', then 'Personal ZProfile' and complete the following items:
+- Select 'My Personal Information', then 'Personal Profile' and complete the following items:

 - Update Direct Deposit